 Compensatory damages: Out-of-pocket expenses and other compensatory damages caused by workplace discrimination or harassment to which you as an employee were exposed.

-Federal laws in the U.S. limit the amount of punitive and compensatory damages in wrongful termination claims.
+Federal laws in the U.S. limit the amount of punitive and compensatory damages in a California wrongful termination claims.
 They cannot exceed $300,000 depending on the size of your employer’s business and other factors.
 Your wrongful termination attorney will be able to assess the business, it's assets, your claim and give you an estimate.